Florentine Renaissance art: Leonardo's return and departure

-For this work, Leonardo experimented with a new technique, inspired by the encaustic painting technique described by Pliny the Elder in his Natural History (Pliny), that would allow him to avoid being impeded by the short time needed to complete the fresco.
+For this work, Leonardo experimented with a new technique, inspired by the encaustic painting technique described by Pliny the Elder in his Natural History, which would allow him to avoid being impeded by the short time needed to complete the fresco.
 As had been the case with the Last Supper, this choice proved unsuitable.
-The size of the painting meant that the fires could not reach a sufficiently high temperature to dry the colours covering the plaster, which would then fade or disappear.
+The size of the painting meant that the fires could not reach a sufficiently high temperature to dry the colours covering the plaster, which then faded or disappeared.
 In December 1503, the artist interrupted the transfer of the drawing from cartoon to wall, frustrated by this new failure.

-Among the best copies inspired by Leonardo's cartoon, all partial, is that by Rubens in the Louvre.
-The cartoon is lost, and the last traces of the work were probably covered by Vasar's frescoes in 1557.
+Of the extant partial copies of Leonardo's cartoon, one of the best is that by Rubens in the Louvre.
+The cartoon is lost, and the last traces of the work were probably covered by Vasari's frescoes in 1557.
 From the preparatory drawings, we can see the marked difference in representation compared to the earlier battle paintings, organised by Leonardo as a staggering whirlwind with an unprecedented wealth of movement and attitudes linked to "bestial madness" (pazzia bestialissima, as the artist called it).

 The Mona Lisa, probably a portrait of Lisa del Giocondo, dates from these same years.
 One of Leonardo's most important works, it is characterised by minute light fades (sfumato), atmospheric perspective of the landscape and the enigmatic smile that has contributed to the development of the myth surrounding the work.

 In 1508, the artist returned first to Milan, then in 1516 to the French court, becoming painter to Francis I.